mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-So, actually, these two queries, both sku on this value and the name on this value, were returning the same document.
+So, actually, these two queries, both *sku on this value and the name on this value*, were returning the same document.
 But by specifying sku instead of the name, I can get a result more quickly.

-Now if I know that my workload would be querying against name 90% of the time, then it would have been better for me to have chosen name instead of as sku as the shard key.
+Now if I know that my workload would be querying against *name 90% of the time*, then it would have been better for me to have chosen *name instead of as sku as the shard key*.

 So, let's recap.
 Targeted queries require the shard key as part of the query predicate.
 For compound shard keys, it can be a prefix of the shard key up to the entire shard key.
 Ranged queries on the shard key may end up with similar performance to a scatter gather query, depending on how wide your range is.

 But that's only if you're using a very wide shard range, or if you have a hashed shard key.
 Without the shard key, the Mongols must perform a scatter gather query.
 This means that the Mongo must check in with every single shard in the cluster.
 The scatter gather queries are going to be the slowest, compared to a targeted query.